Thomas-programmiert/tool-pywisp/docs/guide/index.rst

 It is possible to have different visualizers registered.
 They can be selected in GUI at runtime.
 Currently only visualizers based on matplotlib are available.
 For the implementation the base class :class:`~pywisp.visualization.MplVisualizer` must be derived and the method :func:`~pywisp.visualization.MplVisualizer.update` should be implemented.
-It is recommented to use
+It is recommended to use

 .. code-block:: python